AyrtonCR/learning-the-ropes/reactx/README.md

 - Header (logo pic, contact, form, donate, number and email)(broken + and - icons located at top right corner)
 - Nav bar (seven dropdown menus)
 - Slideshow (three images with different buttons overlapped for different images)(image scaling problem identified)
-- Grid Boxes (grid area with up to 3 grids, box with button)
+- Triple Grid / Grid Boxes (grid area with up to 3 grids, box with button)
 - Blurb with mini blurb beside it and image of NZ beside that (scaling issue for this part identified in original)
 - Footer ((LTR - logo pics, semi form layout with contact information, menu (that does not look clickable in original), and two buttons on right)